• Skip to main content

 • Arugula: Sometimes referred to as rocket, this healthful green that's loaded with antioxidants is known for its pungent, peppery flavor.
 You can read more about it at WebMD.

-• Cherry Tomatoes: May also use grape or teardrop, red or yellow.
+• Cherry Tomatoes: You may also use grape or teardrop, red or yellow.

 Step-By-Step Instructions: